-End Semester Examination, May 2018 Program: FT Subject (Course): International Trade Negotiations Course Code : BBFT115 No. of page/s: 3 Semester - IV Max.
-Marks : 100 Duration : 3 Hrs Section A Fill in the blanks- (2 10 = 20 marks) 1) The better the disputant's BATNA, the (more/less) power the disputant has.

-2) The expanded form of BATI NA is

-4) (Distributive / Integrative) negotiations are WIN-WIN in nature.
+Program: FT Subject (Course): International Trade Negotiations Course Code : BBFT115 No. of page/s: 3 Semester - Max.
+Marks Duration IV : 100 : 3 Hrs Section A Fill in the blanks- (2 10 = 20 marks) 1) The better the disputant's BATNA, the(more/less ) power the disput ant has.
+2) The expanded form of BATNA is 3) When negotiating, it is essential to make the most eye-contact durin listening / problem-solving). g 4) (Distributive / Integrative) negotiations are WIN- WIN in nature.
 5) You hope to spend no more than \$100 on a new piece of clothing.
-You want to negotiate with the sales clerk for a suite that costs \$125.
-(BATNA/ZOPA/Reservation Price) best describes your \$100 in this negotiation.

-6) Rapport and Trust in negotiations is the primary responsibility of (Commander / Negotiator / Coach).

-7) You are planning to purchase a house and have contracted with a real estate salesperson to assist you.
-Your role in this relationship is that of (Principal/Agent).

-8) Effective negotiations focus on (interests / people) and not on positions.

-9) The expanded form of ZOPA is

-10) Zero sum negotiations are best represented by (Fixed Pie/Enlarged Pie/Line Graph) image.
+Yethe sales clerk for a suite that costs \$125 (BATN Price) best describes your \$100 in this negotiation. - 6) Rapport and Trust in negotiations is the primary responsibility of (Commander / Negotiator / Coach).
+7) You are planning to purchase a house and have contracted with a re assist you.
+Your role in this relationship is that of (P - on to 8) Effective negotiations focus on (interests / peo ople) and not on po ositions.
+9) The expanded form of ZOPA is 10) Zero sum negotiations are best represented byPie/Line Graph) image.
+(Fixed Pie/Enlar rged